chrisdedman/chrisdedman/README.md

 </p>

 ## About Me
-I am a first-generation computer science student pursuing a Bachelor of Science degree.
-I have a strong passion for programming and a deep interest in learning and exploring the field.
-I have experience with several programming languages, including Python, C/C++, Java, JavaScript, Elixir, and Golang.
-I have also learned the fundamentals of Assembly Language (MASM for x86).
-My current focus is learning embedded systems software engineering and low-level programming (ARM Assembly), as well as design and analysis of algorithms.
-In addition to my technical skills, I am a quick learner, a critical thinker, and a problem-solver.
-I am eager to apply my knowledge and skills to real-world projects and to continue growing as a programmer.
-As a student, I have completed several programming-related courses and have consistently received high marks for my work.
-In addition, I have also completed several independent projects, including contributing to open-source projects.
-I am constantly seeking out opportunities to learn and grow, and I am looking for internship opportunities that will allow me to gain practical experience in the field.
+I am a first-generation Computer Science student pursuing a Bachelor of Science degree.
+My passion lies in programming, and I'm deeply interested in exploring various facets of the field.
+I have experience with several programming languages including Python, C/C++, Java, JavaScript, Elixir, and Golang.
+I've also delved into Assembly Language (MASM for x86).

+Currently, I'm focused on learning embedded systems software engineering and low-level programming (ARM Assembly), as well as honing my skills in algorithm design and analysis.
+Alongside my technical prowess, I pride myself on being a quick learner, a critical thinker, and a problem-solver.
+I'm eager to apply my knowledge and skills to real-world projects and to continue evolving as a programmer.

+I've completed several programming-related courses with high grades and have also undertaken various independent projects, including contributions to open-source initiatives.
+I'm always on the lookout for opportunities to learn and grow, and I'm actively seeking internship opportunities to gain practical experience in the field.

 #### Interests ❤️
 * ![Custom badge](https://img.shields.io/badge/-Software%20Engineering-purple)